Skip to main content

 ParameterTypeDescription

-DATALIST<GTS>List of GTS to apply scaling transformations
+DATALIST<dataPoint>List of dataPoints to apply scaling transformations

 Returns